| July 28, 2019 | Rolling

 Grind the Cannabis

 Grab your favorite strain and grind it up.
 A fine, uniform grind is important as it will result in a slow-burning blunt with a smooth draw.
-We often use a weed grinder card positioned over a smell proof container to make it easy to grind the flower and then pour it right into the leaf.
-If you need to invest in your first four-piece grinder (a wise investment if you consume cannabis or hemp flower with any regularity), we recommend shopping around online.
+We highly recommend using a grinder, so if you need to invest in your first grinder (a wise investment if you consume cannabis or hemp flower with any regularity), we recommend Bloomgroove, they have a great selection.